 6. Owner fee structures

-As it sounds, your owner fee structure refers to the pricing structure you’re using in your business from the homeowners’ point of view.
+Your owner fee structure refers to the pricing structure you’re using in your business from the homeowners’ point of view.

 It’s best to figure out which structure makes the most sense for you and to re-evaluate or change it if you feel it’s not serving you as well as it could.